asungy/blog/content/notes/ai/multivariable_calculus_and_complex_analysis/01-matrices_and_linear_systems/06-inverse_of_a_matrix/_index.md

   - If \(\mathbf{A}\) has an inverse, the inverse is unique.
 - If \(\mathbf{A}\) has no inverse, then \(\mathbf{A}\) is called a _singular matrix_.
 - The inverse of an \(n \times n\) matrix exists if and only if its rank equals \(n\).
+- A square matrix is invertible if and only if its columns (or rows) are linearly independent.

 ## Exercises